 He wasn’t an Erie boy; of that, I was certain.
 Face a bit too clean, features smaller and more refined, frame just too tall to match its counterparts in the full figured strata of city workers and dutiful sons which populated our familial landscape.

 What set the man further apart was his poise.
-He was only momentarily still; even when his feet stopped, the rest of him – his mind, his purpose – kept moving.
+Only momentarily still, even when his feet stopped, the rest of him – his mind, his purpose – kept moving.
 He was ever forward thinking, yet reserved in the company of people.

 But, being the music teacher, once that convocation had ended I’d set about to perform the many tasks to which I was committed, and rarely gave another thought to the machinations of the District and its administration.
 The next time I heard about Jay Badams, he’d become just another of the multitude of parents in my building, the entire population of which were my students.
 He’d risen in rank and stature; but, to my purposes, he was Emma and Jack’s father.